kabetel08/project-stata-explainer/README.md

 The included example project file contains a reproductible working example for Stata users through Version 15.1.
 In order to experiment with my example, please download the folder called **project-example.**

+The Wiki for this page contains a review of:
+  1. the motivation for using the command
+  2. what the command can and cannot do
+  3. how to install and set-up the comamnd
+  4. the project management tasks
+  5. the build directives

 Then set-up the project by typing: `project, setmaster("[filepath]\project-example\example.do") textlog` This command tells Stata to use the do filed titled **example.do.** as the primary "master do-file."
 All the other do-files are nested within the do-file called **example.do.**